Koan6A/Snake-Robot-Documentation/README.md

-# Snake-Robot
+# Snake-Robot-Documentation
-This repository aims to collect all the documentation relating to the development of the Snake Robot
+This repository aims to collect all the documentation checked before the development of the Snake Robot